hbrashid/todo-list/README.md

 # todo-list
-Todo list using vanilla JS
+Todo list using vanilla JS.
+With local storage.